Hark! The Herald Angels Sing, Glory be to this Museee-um!

 After our tour of the gardens, we were shown the carriage house from the driveway.
 It’s huge and allowed for many guests to stay as well.
 It has a bowling alley and a squash court and everything.
 It also has this cool thing where the limos would drive in the garage and then a wheel on the floor would turn it around to face outward again.
 I want one of those.

-After that, we entered the mansion proper again and began that tour.
+After that, we entered the mansion proper again and began the indoor tour.
 It’s a lovely house to say the least.

-During the 1990s, an extensive restoration of the Harkness Estate and grounds occurred, supported by the State of Connecticut.
+During the 1990s, an extensive restoration of the Harkness Estate and grounds was undertaken, supported by the State of Connecticut.
 The project restored the mansion and gardens at the park to the conditions that existed in the period of the early 1930’s.
 Some of the restoration highlights include:

 Reconstruction of the Loggias and exterior masonry serves as an example of careful preservation.
 The original roof structure of both Loggias was shored up and repaired, the masonry replaced underneath without destroying the ceilings.
 The plumbing system was restored utilizing the original fixtures.
 The walls in the east court were rebuilt entirely with new foundations.
 The chandeliers in the Mansion were restored and rehung in the positions shown in early photographs.
 Paintwork throughout the Mansion was stripped and repainted to the original colors.
 The floors were refinished, utilizing new linoleum to replicate the original.
 The original interior finishes and kitchen tiles were retained and repaired.